DevExpress/devextreme-documentation/api-reference/10 UI Widgets/dxPivotGrid/3 Methods/Methods.md

 ---
 ##### shortDescription
-This section describes the methods that can be used to manipulate the **PivotGrid** widget.
+This section describes the methods that can be used to manipulate the **PivotGrid** UI component.

 ---
 #####See Also#####